Joan254/TasteHarbor-restaurant/README.md

 TasteHarbor is a fictional restaurant website project aimed at showcasing the restaurant's menu, services, and facilitating online inquiries or reservations.
 This project serves as a demonstration of frontend web development skills, focusing on creating an intuitive and visually appealing user interface for a restaurant website.

-Deployed Site: [TasteHarbor Restaurant Website](https://tasteharbor-restaurant.netlify.app) Author's LinkedIn: [Joan Otieno](https://www.linkedin.com/in/joan-achieng-869337190/)
+Deployed Site: [TasteHarbor Restaurant Website](https://tasteharbor-restaurant.netlify.app)

+Author's LinkedIn: [Joan Otieno](https://www.linkedin.com/in/joan-achieng-869337190/)

+## Inspiration and Technical Challenge

+The motivation behind the TasteHarbor project was twofold: to showcase my frontend development skills and to create a digital platform that captures the essence of dining at TasteHarbor.
+I envisioned a website that not only presents the restaurant's menu and services but also evokes the ambiance and flavors of the dining experience.

+One of the main technical challenges I encountered was finding the balance between aesthetics and functionality.
+I wanted the website to be visually stunning while ensuring seamless navigation and user interaction.
+Choosing the right design elements, color schemes, and layout structures proved to be a delicate yet rewarding process.

+## Struggles and Next Iteration

+Throughout the development process, I encountered various challenges, from implementing responsive design to optimizing performance for different devices and screen sizes.
+There were moments of frustration and doubt, but each hurdle became an opportunity for growth and learning.

+In the next iteration of the TasteHarbor project, I envision incorporating more interactive features, such as live chat support for reservations and integrating third-party APIs for real-time order tracking.
+I also plan to incorporate backend infrastructure to support dynamic content management and personalization for users.

+## Timeline and Reflection

+The journey of creating the TasteHarbor Restaurant Website has been a labor of love, spanning weeks of planning, designing, and coding.
+From the initial concept sketches to the final deployment, every step of the process has been a testament to perseverance and creativity.

+As I reflect on this project, I am reminded of the human behind the keyboard—a passionate developer driven by a desire to create meaningful experiences.
+While the TasteHarbor project may not be the most technically impressive application, it represents a journey of growth, resilience, and the relentless pursuit of excellence.

 ## Installation